 Learn how to create the stunning figurine in our Modeling Marvels issue: Out Now!!

 Laura Dodimead is an award-winning sugar artist and teacher based in the UK.
-Laura is owner of Life in Sugar, an online learning resource where cake enthusiasts can sign up for live classes and access online learning tools.
+Laura is the owner of Life in Sugar, an online learning resource where cake enthusiasts can sign up for live classes and access online learning tools.